sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 === Porting ===

+Sage is mostly "native" to Linux and OS X. A port to 32-bit Solaris SPARC is mostly complete, and a Cygwin port is underway (it may be working by this summer).
+But porting to other systems is very useful, both to increase our potential user base, and to help eliminate bugs (see the section "Computational Technique; the Pentium Flaw" in [[http://www.trnicely.net/twins/twins.html|this paper]]).
+This project would involve assisting our ports to the following platforms:

  * Cygwin
  * FreeBSD
  * Solaris 10 64-bit (the 32-bit version is basically complete).
  * Open Solaris on x64 hardware.

- * Improvements to the build system (can we use the same system on different platforms, including Windows)?
+It could also involve improvements to the build system --  can we use the same system on different platforms, including Windows?
+Skills required: knowledge of porting software to new compilers and platforms.

 === Others ===